 51. Leverage your other feeds

 Every social media channel has its audience, but almost every human being manages more than one social media channel – 7 on average.

-Now, if you have a large audience on other social media channels, some of them will probably be on Twitter and can help you increase your followers.
+Now, if you have a large audience on other social media platforms, some of them will probably be on Twitter and can help you increase your followers.

 Takeaway: use your current feeds on other channels to let your audience know you’re on Twitter and offer a link to follow you.